kevinsullivan/cs2120f22/src/instructor/lectures/lecture_2.md

 2. x and y are of type T     assumption
 3. x = y                     assumption
 4. y = x                     goal
-5. y = y                     by substitutability using 3
+5. y = y                     substitutability using 3
-6. QED                       by reflexivity
+6. QED                       reflexivity

 ### Theorem: Equality is transitive